Transfer Students

 Test and Exam Scores

-: must be taken and the scores submitted to the Admissions Committee.
-Admission preference will be given to applicants who have scores within five years of the date of the transfer application. - United States Medical Licensing Examination (USMLE) Step 1: applicants applying for transfer to our College of Medicine must submit passing scores from the Step 1 USMLE no later than July 1.
+United States Medical Licensing Examination (USMLE) Step 1: applicants applying for transfer to our College of Medicine must submit passing scores from the Step 1 USMLE by April 1 (tentative date).

 Official College Transcripts